Kenan-Jiang/PDF2Page-with-OCR/README.md

 This repo contains a colab notebook that parses pdfs in google drive into text files for further analysis
 ## Basic Overview
 If you have a lot of PDFs scanned in your google drive and you cannot do NLP analysis on it, you are in the RIGHT place!!!<br />
-Our project parser and organize your text for you, all you need is to put your PDFs in a common folder.
+Our project parses and organizes your text for you; all you need to do is to put your PDFs in a common folder.
 ## How to use it
  1. Have a folder of PDFs that you want to run OCR on in your google drive. (ex.
 PDFs)
  ![alt text](https://github.com/Kenan-Jiang/colab_pdf_parser/blob/main/input.jpg)